tbreuss/eventbus/README.md

     $ cd eventbus
     $ php -S localhost:9999

 Now, open <http://localhost:9999/examples/> in your browser.

+In the Console of Chrome DevTools you should see a few log entries.